 Again, bring money for 4 meals at restaurants.

 Extra things you might want to bring money for (these ere optional); souvenirs from Colorado or Trek, picture of your group rafting, money for snacks/drinks at rest stops, etc.

 Are You In Shape?

 Please, please, please, be in shape for Trek.
-If you can't go 2 miles in 20 minutes or less, you are not meeting the minimum requirement for Trek.
 Make no mistake, Trek is AWESOME, but If you haven't been getting in shape, it's time to really get after it, PLEASE do not come without spending some time building up your endurance and strength.
 If you do not exercise, you will be letting yourself and your backpacking group down.
 So go take a long, fast walk, or jog.
 Or go find some stairs and go up and down for a long time.
 Or put some heavy stuff in backpack and go take a long walk.
 At PLANET FITNESS teens can exercise for free this summer.
 They have 3 stair machines and plenty of bicycles and treadmills to use, if you'd like.
 Don't go on the easy setting, but really get your heart rate up.
 Try to go 30+ minutes on any of these to build endurance.
 If you're not in good shape, build up to more than 30, going even an hour or more on these with your heart rate up.